nebrius/request-inspector/README.md

 Note: it is recommended that you run this initialization code _before_ you require/import any other code.

-This code will _automatically_ instrument all inbound HTTP requests for you.
-You can also add more data points to get a more fine-grained look at what your application is doing:
+Request Instrumenter will _automatically_ instrument all inbound HTTP requests for you.
+You can also add more data points in your Node.js server to get a more fine-grained look at what your application is doing (browser support pending):

 ```JavaScript
 const templateReadEvent = instrumenter.begin('file-read');